 I wrote this letter when my first son was a baby, and I originally published it on my first blog.
 I started Absolutely Cheri while nursing my second baby, and I had a lot of the same emotions.
 My husband had a better understanding with our second baby but I don’t think men will ever truly understand what us mothers go through in pregnancy, childbirth, and breastfeeding.
 I also want to note that while this letter is blunt and straightforward, I wrote it with a light hearted tone.
 My husband is an amazing man, and he was very helpful through my pregnancies and breastfeeding our baby boys.

 *DISCLOSURE* This post may contain affiliate links.
-I will receive a small commission if you purchase from these links.
+I will receive a small commission if you purchase from these links, at no extra cost to you.
 You can read more about this on my Disclosure Page

 Dear Husband of a Breastfeeding Wife